zixiancai/cse15l-lab-reports/lab-report-3-week-5.md

+Edit:
+I read the assignment incorrectly and did 3 different options for 3 different commands.
+I don't want to erase anything so I will just add two more examples for each of the "grep" command options, for a total of 3 grep commands that have 3 different examples.

 Starting off with the "less" command.
 By default, the less command outputs a file's contents and allows you to navigate through the file very much like a webpage.
 Where you can scroll via the arrow keys in terminal.
 Here is a example of the default: